94 % of our graduates find a job within the first three months of graduating

 Of course, I owe this career firstly to my own motivation but also to the knowledge I gained in my Master’s degree in General Management.
 In my view, the flexibility makes a compelling case for learning online at IU.
 The wide range of elective modules to choose from also won me over.
 It means you can specialise in what you really want to do.
 In addition to classic business administration knowledge, the study programme also gave me some important skills such as time management and self-discipline.

 M.A.
-General Management
+Business & Management

 "Online learning at IU is ideal for working people."